k00lawn/food-blog/README.md

 ## Bootstrap and CSS

-Please ignore the bootstrap lol.
+Please ignore the bootstrap.
 I didn't have much time to make it better.
 But if you have any ideas feel free to contribute.